Readings for Sociology 20033

 What are some of the problems of the poor, and how do they cope with them?
 What are some of the myths concerning poverty and homelessness?

-How and why are race, age, and gender related to poverty and inequality?
+How and why is age related to poverty and inequality?

 [Optional] Feel free to add any personal observations or insights about the types of wealth and inequality described in these articles.